thumpshere/DeliveryAssignment/README.md

 To install CocoaPods:-
 - Open terminal and type: "sudo gem install cocoapods"
 -  After installation, there will be a lot of messages, read them and if no error found, it means cocoapods installation is done.
-Next, you need to setup the cocoapods master repo.
-Type in terminal:

 To run the project :
 - Open podfile from project directory.